Willow Cortex

 Master Service Catalog for Metadata-Triggered Analysis

-video_quality_assessment: Determines if the video is of usable quality (lighting, obstructions, clarity) for analysis.
+video_quality_assessment: Determines if the video is of usable quality (lighting, obstructions, clarity) for accurate biomechanical reconstruction.

 video_structure_analysis: Classifies the video's format (e.g., "single_rep", "multi_rep_session", "gameplay_footage", "highlight_reel").

-action_segmentation: Locates and time-stamps every primary athletic action (swing, pitch, throw) within the video, creating a list of analyzable instances.
+action_segmentation: A temporal segmentation service that locates and time-stamps every primary athletic action (swing, pitch, throw), creating a list of analyzable instances.

-phase_visibility_assessment: Based on the camera angle, determines which specific biomechanical phases (e.g., "Takeaway", "Arm Action") are clearly visible and which are obscured.
+phase_visibility_assessment: Based on the camera angle, determines which specific biomechanical phases (e.g., "Takeaway", "Arm Action") are geometrically visible and which are occluded.

 environment_detection: Analyzes the scene to identify the setting (e.g., "indoor_tunnel", "outdoor_range", "on_field", "backyard").

-equipment_detection_and_branding: Identifies key equipment (bats, clubs, gloves, shoes) and, where possible, their brands.
+equipment_detection_and_branding: Identifies key equipment (bats, clubs, gloves, shoes) and, where possible, their manufacturer branding.

-apparel_detection_and_branding: Identifies apparel (hats, shirts, pants) and their brands.
+apparel_detection_and_branding: Identifies apparel (hats, shirts, pants) and their associated brands.

 II.
 Core Vision & Raw Data Extraction

-These services extract the fundamental, frame-by-frame data that powers all subsequent analysis.
+These services extract the fundamental, frame-by-frame training data that powers the World Model.

-dense_pose_estimation_3d_inferred: Infers a z-coordinate for each joint to create a 3D representation of the athlete's pose.
+dense_pose_estimation_3d_inferred: Infers a z-coordinate (depth) for each joint to create a 3D representation of the athlete's pose in space.

-end_effector_tracking: Provides a dedicated time-series of coordinates for the primary implement's point of interest (club head, bat barrel, throwing hand).
+end_effector_tracking: Provides a dedicated, high-fidelity time-series of coordinates for the primary implement's point of interest (club head, bat barrel, throwing hand).

-ball_flight_tracking_2d: Tracks the ball's trajectory from impact or release until it leaves the frame.
+ball_flight_tracking_2d: Tracks the ball's trajectory from the moment of impact or release until it leaves the frame.

-video_fps_estimation: Provides an estimated frames-per-second count for the source video.
+video_fps_estimation: Provides an estimated frames-per-second count for the source video, critical for temporal calculations.

-audio_event_detection: Pinpoints timestamps of key audio events, such as bat-on-ball or club-on-ball impact.
+audio_event_detection: Pinpoints timestamps of key audio events, such as bat-on-ball or club-on-ball impact, to synchronize video and audio data.

-speech_to_text_transcription: Transcribes any spoken words from the audio track.
+speech_to_text_transcription: Transcribes any spoken words from the audio track into searchable text.

 event_counting: Counts the total number of occurrences of a specified event (e.g., "number of pitches thrown").